storj/storj/docs/blueprints/cache-node-selection.md

 ## Implementation

 Implementation Options:
-1. don't implement a cache now, but instead see how optimized we can make the current select node queries. (i.e. reduce the 2 queries into one (in progress: [PR](https://github.com/storj/storj/pull/3831)), add an index to expression, possibly use materialized view, move distinctIP logic into application code or whatever part is slowest)
-2. create in-memory cache as described in #Design
+1. create in-memory cache as described in #Design
-3. create a cache using redis (see #rationale 2.)
+2. create a cache using redis (see #rationale 2.)
-4. use a queue to store selections computed ahead of time (see prototype [PR](https://github.com/storj/storj/pull/3835)), this can be combined with 1 to reduce load on db as well
+3. use a queue to store selections computed ahead of time (see prototype [PR](https://github.com/storj/storj/pull/3835)), this can be combined with 1 to reduce load on db as well

-Steps for implementation creating an in-memory cache for each Satellite API:
+Detailed steps for implementation creating an in-memory cache for each Satellite API (1.):
 - create a selected nodes cache in the satellite/overlay pkg
 - populate the selected nodes cache with all valid nodes from the nodes table when it is initialized
 - update the selected nodes cache when node table data changes (see list from design section above)